Tabinol/apple-music-desktop-client/README.md

 # apple-music-desktop-client
 Unofficial desktop client for Apple Music

+## Note
+This application is not verified by, affiliated with, or supported by Apple.

 # Install
 For now, only AppImage (Linux) package is provided.
 You can download it here: https://github.com/Tabinol/apple-music-desktop-client/releases